meta-introspector/mcp-attr/README.md

 ### State Management

-Since values implementing `MpcServer` are shared among multiple concurrently executing methods, only `&self` is available. `&mut self` cannot be used.
+Since values implementing `McpServer` are shared among multiple concurrently executing methods, only `&self` is available. `&mut self` cannot be used.

 To maintain state, you need to use thread-safe types with interior mutability like `Mutex`.